icon showing phone turned sideways

 Apps like Word or Pages just name heading styles in a hierarchy: Heading 1, Heading 2, Heading 3.

 Journalists have a far richer vocabulary: kicker, screamer, teaser, standfirst, skyline, sidebar, crosshead, standalone, double-decker.
+These terms do more than describe where a heading fits in a hierarchy – they see headings as part of a conversation with readers.

 In his classic The Simple Subs Book,1 Leslie Sellers from the Daily Mail offers four guidelines for headline writers that I reckon information designers can learn from: